quantumlib/Cirq/docs/google/best_practices.md

 (either periodic or random) to identify the parameters of the gate's behavior.

-Gates used in Google's architecture fall into a general category of FSim gates, standing for *Fermion simulation*.
+Gates used in Google's architecture fall into a general category of FSim gates, standing for *Fermionic simulation*.
 The generalized version of this gate can be parameterized into 5 angles, or degrees of freedom.
 Characterization will attempt to identify the values of these five angles.